CubiBox/3D-Minesweeper/README.md

-# isometric_graphics
+# Minesweeper isometric
-A small Java project to show what isometric graphics are
+A small Java project to make a minesweeper in isometric view